SaingHmineTun/ShanTranslitAndroid/README.md

-Android App App for Shan2Eng and Eng2Sha.
+This is an Android Appliccation for transliterating between Shan and English.
-There is already App for Desktop dev with JavaFX and windows, dev with ReactJS.